Emily Maitlis: BBC

 During 2005, Maitlis appeared as the question-master on the game show The National Lottery: Come And Have A Go.
 She was a regular presenter on the BBC News Channel for a decade between 2006 and 2016, alongside Ben Brown and Jon Sopel.
 She also presented BBC Breakfast and, from May 2006 until July 2007, presented STORYFix on BBC News, a light-hearted look at the week's news set to upbeat music.
 In July 2007, she was appointed as a contributing editor to The Spectator magazine, an unpaid post.
 This had been approved by her immediate manager, the head of BBC Television News Peter Horrocks, but the decision was subsequently overturned by his superior, the BBC News director Helen Boaden.
 In 2012, Maitlis presented the US 2012 election coverage on BBC One and the BBC News Channel alongside David Dimbleby, when incumbent US President Barack Obama and Mitt Romney were fighting for the presidency of the US.
 In 2016, she presented a news discussion programme called This Week's World on BBC Two, late afternoon on Saturdays.

 Maitlis was a leading presenter of Newsnight on BBC Two, alongside Kirsty Wark and Emma Barnett.
 She joined the programme as a relief presenter in 2006, working her way up to be the lead anchor of the programme following the departure of Evan Davis in 2018.
 After each show, before bed, she answered emails from viewers.
 In April 2019, she published Airhead: The Imperfect Art of Making News, a book describing how television news is produced.
 As of 2019, she was the only Newsnight presenter not to have attended a private school.
-Also that year, Maitlis was amongst the highest-paid BBC news and current affairs staff, receiving a salary between £260,000-£264,999.
+In that year, Maitlis was among the highest-paid BBC news and current affairs staff, receiving a salary in the range £260,000-£264,999.